menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 .. note::
   This command is only available with the Administrator account.

-Use this command to remove a Men&Mice Appliance from the Men&Mice Suite.
+Use this command to remove a Men&Mice Appliance from Micetro.

 1. In the *Object browser* of the Management Console, click on :guilabel:`Appliances`.